cybertec-postgresql/pg_pwhash/pgxcrypto_poc.md

 - `output_format`: This parameter is supported by `pgxcrypto` only and allows to switch between `base64` encoded keys (the default) or `hex` encoded keys.
 Don't use this if you intend to share the keys between systems.

+The parameter names are experimental at the moment and will change.
+This will cause compatibility issues, so be aware when storing hash strings!

 ## Scrypt